 Jump to:

-Many countries have strict laws about captioning for films and TV shows for accessibility purposes.
-Captions and subtitles are also becoming more popular with younger audiences, with 80% of 18-25 year olds using subtitles all or some of the time.
+Subtitles are also becoming increasingly popular with younger audiences, with 80% of 18-25-year-olds using them all or some of the time.

-After Google, YouTube is the most popular search engine in the world!
+After Google, YouTube is the most popular search engine in the world.
 Adding captions to your YouTube videos not only makes it easier for your audience to watch videos on the go, it also helps to improve your YouTube SEO, which can help you to grow your audience.

 Whether you're a journalist, a documentary maker, or you're responsible for the marketing activities of your company, adding subtitles to a filmed interview is useful for your audience, especially if there's background noise in the video or if the subject matter is complex.
+Video transcripts also make it easier to repurpose your video content into blog posts, articles, or social media content.

 Make your students' lives that little bit easier by providing transcripts alongside recordings of lectures and seminars.
 It'll save them time on note-taking and also help them to improve their understanding of the subject matter.